 Weddings and other professional practice

-In following employments, I was employed as a professional landscape photographer, producing large format images for books, calendars and picture postcards and a little later joined a wedding photography agency as a freelancer.
+In following employment, I was employed as a professional landscape photographer, producing large format images for books, calendars and picture postcards and a little later joined a wedding photography agency as a freelancer.